MicrosoftDocs/win32/desktop-src/uxguide/exper-printing.md

 ---
 title: Printing
 description: Printing is the user experience on paper.
-It's easy to overlook, but it is an important part of the overall user experience. ms.assetid: '26f5a8dc-27b2-4c2d-a05a-f942784c3cf9'
+Its easy to overlook, but it is an important part of the overall user experience. ms.assetid: 26f5a8dc-27b2-4c2d-a05a-f942784c3cf9 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Printing